 So is cold brew just another type of iced coffee?
 It may seem that way because it’s often served with ice, but cold brew has a different brew method and chemical profile than iced coffee.

 - Cold brew coffee is brewed/steeped with cold or room temperature water.
 And it has a much longer brew time.
 It often has a different flavor/chemical profile because some of the acids and oils (the compounds that can add bitterness) in coffee are not soluble in cold water, but the sweeter compounds are.
 That means that cold brew can have a sweeter flavor and be easier on sensitive stomachs.
 It can also be a good option for people trying to cut down on sugar because it may not require as much sugar as iced coffee.

 - Iced coffee is brewed with hot water which is then cooled by adding ice.
-The coffee used for iced coffee could have been brewed in any number of ways (drip machine, french press, AeroPress…) and may have a slightly bitter flavor depending on how long the brewing process took.
+The coffee used for iced coffee could have been brewed in a number of ways (drip machine, french press, AeroPress…) and may have a slightly bitter flavor depending on how long the brewing process took.
 It may also develop a bitter flavor if it is allowed to cool at room temperature before adding the ice.
 This is why many of us like to add more sugar and cream/milk to iced coffee.

-That's just a quick break down of some of the differences, we'll get into more of the specifics as we go through the post.
-Let's start off by looking at what makes cold brew coffee special.
+That’s just a quick breakdown of some of the differences, we’ll get into more of the specifics as we go through the post.
+Let’s start off by looking at what makes cold brew coffee special.

 What is Cold Brew Coffee?